 Avoid These 7 Black Hat SEO Link Building Techniques

-Technologies have advanced, and search engines have become increasingly complex – SEO tricks we utilised a decade ago are no longer relevant for example.
-Some techniques are even frowned upon and can negatively impact a websites SEO.
+Technologies have advanced, and search engines have become increasingly complex – SEO tricks we utilised a decade ago are no longer relevant, for example.
+Some techniques are heavily frowned upon and can negatively impact a websites SEO and search engine visibility.

-White Hat Link Building techniques can improve SEO and search index rankings.
+White Hat SEO and Link Building techniques can improve SEO and search index rankings.
 Search engines will look favourably on positive backlinks that give weight to your website’s content and value.

 Black Hat Link Building techniques, however, are generally unethical and attempt to conn search engines such as Google and Bing to obtain higher index rankings.
 This type of technique breaks the established rules and goes against the traditional link building process.